 Analysis

-We followed standard survey sampling procedures (Särndal et al. 1992) from a continuous population perspective (Cordy 1993) to estimate mean annual temperature for a single species.
-For the range-shift analysis we computed an approximate design unbiased estimator of the weighted-domain sampling mean annual temperature for the first and second visit (Scott et al. 2005).
+We followed standard survey sampling procedures (Särndal et al. 1992) from a continuous population perspective (Cordy 1993).
+For the range-shift analysis we computed an approximate design unbiased estimator of the weighted-domain sampling mean (for either annual temperature or precipitation; eqn 8, Appendix 1) for the first and second visit (Scott et al. 2005).
 The weighted domains reflected the different sampling intensities of the 25 strata (see above).
-We estimated the difference in temperature (or precipitation) as the second visit mean minus the first visit mean, calculated as the difference between their respective domain ratio estimators (Wolter 1995).
-We employed the same or similar equations as Monleon and Lintz (2015) to obtain estimates of the variance and confidence intervals.
-We estimated the mean temperature difference among all species as the average of individual species’ differences, weighted by the inverse of the estimated covariance matrix.
-We obtained the variance-covariance matrix through bootstrapping because data for the covariance matrix were sparse and species were not independent (multiple species may be found in any given plot; for details of the statistical analysis see Appendix 1).
+We estimated the difference in temperature (or precipitation) as the second visit mean minus the first visit mean, calculated as the difference between their respective domain ratio estimators (Wolter 1995; eqn 15, Appendix 1).
+We employed the same or similar equations as Monleon and Lintz (2015) to obtain estimates of the variance and confidence intervals (eqns 16 and 17, Appendix 1).
+We used a Generalized Least Squares (GLS) approach to estimate the mean temperature (or precipitation) difference among all species as the average of individual species’ differences, weighted by the inverse of the estimated covariance matrix.
+We obtained the variance-covariance matrix through bootstrapping because data for the covariance matrix were sparse and species were not independent (multiple species may be found in any given plot; see GLS eqns 18 and 19 in Appendix 1).

-The density-shift analysis made use of the same analysis procedure as described above with the exception that the analysis itself examined the difference in plot temperatures (or precipitation) between plots that had more and fewer individuals by the second plot visit.
+The density-shift analysis made use of the same analysis procedure as described above with the exception that the analysis itself examined the difference in mean temperature (or precipitation) between plot domains that had more and fewer individuals by the second plot visit.
 This difference again requires a statistic of the difference between two ratios, the weighted domain sampling means of temperatures (or precipitation) for plots that had more and fewer individual trees at the time of the second visit (Appendix 1).

 We evaluated species-level shifts in temperature and precipitation across occupied plots by creating two linear spatial error models (R package spatialreg, Bivand and Piras, 2020; Bivand et al. 2021).
 We derived point neighborhoods by using Gabriel graphs and assessed spatial autocorrelation with Moran’s I test.
 For both models the plot-level changes in temperature or precipitation served as a dependent variable.
 The models differed in that one was an intercept-only model while the other also included a slope parameter associated with the first visit temperature or precipitation values.
 For each species and metric we used AIC values to select between the two models: the spatial error intercept model was preferred unless the slope model was better supported (ΔAIC < 3).